Carey McWilliams (journalist): Political activity and publications

+McWilliams's activism took many forms.
+In the early 1940s, he helped overturn the convictions of mostly-Latino youths following the so-called Sleepy Lagoon murder trial.
+He also helped cool the city's temperature during the Zoot Suit Riots of 1943, when scuffles between servicemen and Latino youths spun out of control.
+During the 1940 Democratic Party presidential primaries, McWilliams joined a left-swing slate pledged to lieutenant governor Ellis E. Patterson for president.
+They opposed incumbent Franklin D. Roosevelt on the grounds he was focusing too much on foreign affairs and not enough on domestic unemployment.
+Although McWilliams offered to resign for his involvement in the slate, his immediate superior George G. Kidwell convinced governor Olson to keep him.
+The Patterson slate ultimately lost to Roosevelt's by a margin of fifteen to one.

 McWilliams left his government post in 1942, when incoming Governor Earl Warren promised campaign audiences that his first official act would be to fire him.
 McWilliams was a sharp critic of Warren, whom he described as "the personification of Smart Reaction," but he became an enthusiastic admirer after Warren joined the US Supreme Court the following decade.
 No such conversion occurred in his attitude toward another California politician, Richard Nixon, whom McWilliams described in 1950 as "a dapper little man with an astonishing capacity for petty malice."